rcsima7/tech-am-bootcamp/03-intro-html/01-lab-html-top-ten-movies-table/README.md

 This exercise involves converting a given skeleton text file into an HTML table.
 The text file contains a list of the top 10 movies of all time, according to the top of this list of [AFI's 100 GREATEST AMERICAN MOVIES OF ALL TIME](http://www.afi.com/100Years/movies.aspx)

-## Getting Started
-* Fork and clone this repository to your computer
-* Begin working in the `skeleton.html` file, which has a skeleton of the text needed for the page.

 ## Requirements

 * The page title should be, **AFI's Top Ten 10 Greatest American Movies of all Time**